 Next, fold this triangle in half by taking the top corner and folding it down to meet the bottom corner.
 This will create a triangle with four layers of fabric that has one side with raw edges, one side with two folds, and one side with one fold.

-Pivot your triangle so the edge with one fold is at the bottom and clean up the raw edges.
+Pivot your triangle so the straight edge with one fold is at the bottom and clean up the raw edges.

 Using your rotary cutter, cut 2 inch strips.